CARING FOR YOUR WELL-BEING

 Bhakti yoga Academy aims to:

-- inspire character, self-value, self-development, enlightenment and transformation - helping people to be the change they want to see in the world
+- inspire character, self-value, self-development, enlightenment and transformation - helping people to be the positive change they want to see in the world

 - teach the principle of seva (selfless service) by cultivating compassion, sharing wisdom and making this world a better place